GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 <br/>

 As a reminder, you can also see the presentation in full screen.
-To do this in Chrome, do the following:
+To do this in Chrome do the following:

 1. Go to the top right corner.
 2. Click the three vertical dots.
 A drop-down menu will appear.